romnn/microgpusim/WIP.md

   - convert, match and plot statistics
   - record mem fetch latency in playground and box

+  - DONE: make the native class ceate a df with mean, variance, min, max per repetition
+  - DONE: repeat simulate for validation
   - DONE: Optional new type to simplify display printing for optionals
   - DONE: implement repetitions for profile validate
   - DONE: implement option to run all steps for a benchmark ("validate")